aforemny/elm-mdc/README.md

 </body>
 ```

-The first three lines are CSS files provided by Google.
-The third is
+On line 6 to 9 you see the three CSS files provided by Google.
+The
-the CSS file provided by this library and contains the MDC CSS.
+fourth CSS file is provided by this library and contains the MDC CSS.

 Put the JavaScript in the body.
 The first JavasSript file,
 `elm-mdc.js`, is provided by this library.
 The second JavaScript file,